Kāhala, Hawaii

 Kāhala, is a neighborhood in Honolulu, Hawaii.
-Kahala contains a large concentration of expensive real estate and beachfront properties, which include some of the most expensive in the entire state.
-Kahala consists of approximately 1,200 homes.
-The neighborhood is considered a “cinderella story” because it went from farmland to one of the nicest neighborhoods on Oahu.
+Kahala contains a large concentration of luxury real estate and beachfront properties.
+It consists of approximately 1,200 homes.

 Kahala is also home to the Kahala Hotel & Resort, formerly known as the Kahala Mandarin Oriental, and prior to the Kahala Hilton.
 Also located along the borders are Kahala Mall, and Diamond Head crater.

-There are a variety of residents of many ages, the newer arrivals to the island generally own the more modern and spacious homes, though many of the older homes are beautiful and finely aged.
-Many celebrities and Business persons have also bought vacation homes in the area.
-Kahala is a favored spot for investors to purchase and renovate homes to sell.
-In 2006, typical prices for a house in Kahala ranged from $1.4 million to $1.7 million, with beachfront land going for substantially more.
+It is the namesake of Kahala aloha shirts.

 Kahala is a flat area of Honolulu, within a 5 – 15 minutes drive of Waikiki and downtown.

 History

-1795 - King Kamehameha’s canoes started landing in Kahala in his effort to unite the islands.
+In 1795, King Kamehameha’s canoes started landing in Kahala in his effort to unite the islands.
 After he conquered Oahu, many Native Hawaiians started settling on the island.

-1800s - Kahala became the primary location for cattle and pig farms on Oahu because it was one of the few completely flat areas on the island.
+In the 1800s, Kahala became the primary location for cattle and pig farms on Oahu because it was one of the few completely flat areas on the island.

-During WW1 (1914-1918) - Forests in Kahala were cleared.

-Post WW1 (1918) - The upper class started to discover Kahala and wanted to gentrify the area.
+During World War I, forests in Kahala were cleared.
+After the war concluded, the upper class started to discover Kahala and wanted to gentrify the area.
 Farms were shut down, and ponds were filled in to make way for the new mansions that started being built.

-Post WW2 (1948) - Kahala was subdivided and it became Waialae-Kahala.
+After World War II, Kahala was subdivided and became Waialae-Kahala.